I designed a job tracker for Designation graduates.

 After analyzing the results of our initial concept testing, we took a step back and established a new problem statement:

-Keeping our design principles in mind, we turned to Axure to develop prototypes that would help not only Melissa, but also Kevin overcome their job and networking struggles.
+Keeping our design principles in mind, we turned to Axure to develop prototypes that would help both personas overcome their job and networking struggles.

 We continued to develop the organizational interface of JobTracker.
-We included minimal counselor activity because users felt this was a helpful feature.
-Then, we added relevant dates to help Melissa and Kevin follow up on their jobs of interest.
+We added relevant dates to help users follow up on their jobs of interest.

-We learned users appreciated the minimal but informative way they could interact with Designation throughout their job hunt.
-Users liked the drag & drop feature and felt that the dates recorded would help them follow up with jobs.
+Users liked the drag & drop feature and felt the dates recorded would help them follow up with jobs.

-Users loved the ‘find events’ feature.
+Users loved this feature.
 They did wish that some information was easier to find, but each user we tested with told us excitedly that they would definitely use something like this.

-I was excited that these concepts tested well with our users.
-By listening to their feedback from concept testing, we successfully shifted our focus and created something our users found useful.
+By listening to user feedback from concept testing, we successfully shifted our focus and created a product that could help users be effective in their job hunt.

-Had we had more time, we would’ve worked on other features to help Melissa and Kevin achieve their goals.
+If we had more time, we would’ve worked on other features to help our users network more effectively.

-We wanted to build a browser extension and LinkedIn functionality to eliminate the chore of manually entering information into the platform.
-This would make this platform even easier to use, allowing users to focus on their job hunt.
+A browser extension and LinkedIn connection will make this platform even easier to use, allowing users to focus on their job hunt.

-By observing users’ behavior as they conduct their job search, we would gain better insight into their needs and goals.
-We would also better understand what features and tools work best for them.
+By observing users’ behavior as they conduct their job search, we’d gain better insight into their needs and goals.

 This was my first collaborative UX project, and I grew comfortable with the design process.
-Working on JobTracker showed me what I’m good at, but more importantly, where I wanted to improve.
+Working on JobTracker showed me what I’m good at and where I wanted to improve.
 I learned to ask the right questions, and I wanted to further develop my moderating skills to avoid bias as much as I can.